 The first year of SFCC's Associate Degree Nursing program prepares the nursing student to meet the requirements of the Missouri State Board of Nursing for Practical Nursing.
-This means that ALL students, upon successful completion of the first year of the nursing program will be applying to take the LPN licensure exam.
-Upon successful passing of the LPN licensure exam, these students will continue on into Year Two of the program without having to reapply.
-The nursing student has the first eight weeks of Year two to take and pass the licensure exam.
+This means that ALL students, upon successful completion of the first year of the nursing program will apply to take the LPN licensure exam.
+Upon passing of the LPN licensure exam, these students will continue on into Year Two of the program without having to reapply.
+The nursing student has the first eight weeks of Year Two to take and pass the licensure exam.

 Why study practical nursing?